2020 United States census: Citizenship question debate

 The U.S. decennial census is used to determine federal funds, grants, and support to states.
 The Census Bureau had included a citizenship question until 1950 when it was removed, though it continued to include a question asking about place of birth.
 In a January 2018 memo, an initial evaluation by Census Bureau officials advised against such a question, saying that compiling citizenship data from existing administrative records is more accurate and far less expensive.
 However, Wilbur Ross, secretary of the United States Department of Commerce which oversees the Census Bureau, decided the administrative approach alone would not be sufficient.
 The Census Bureau announced in March 2018 its plan to add a question related to citizenship for the 2020 census: "Is this person a citizen of the United States?".
 For the 2020 census, Ross told Congress the citizenship numbers were necessary to enforce the Voting Rights Act's protection against voting discrimination.
 Ross was accused by Democrats in Congress of lying that the citizenship question was requested by the Justice Department and approved by him.

 Upon the bureau's announcement, several state and city officials criticized the decision, reiterating the concern about discouraging participation from immigrants, resulting in undercounting, and questioning the motives of Secretary Ross in adding the question.
 Three simultaneous separate federal lawsuits came out of this discovery, occurring at the district courts of New York, Maryland, and California.
 During the controversy over the census question, the Census Bureau ran a test census in June 2019 on about 480,000 households to determine what effects adding the census question would have on participation, and to prepare the bureau, its staffing, and its counting measurements, to handle the potential lack of responses due to the citizenship question.

 During these trials, documents released in May 2019 showed that the late Thomas B. Hofeller, an architect of Republican gerrymandering, had found that adding the census question could help to gerrymander maps that "would be advantageous to Republicans and non-Hispanic whites".
 Hofeller later wrote the DOJ letter which justified the policy by claiming it was needed to enforce the 1965 Voting Rights Act.
 Following this discovery, the United States House Committee on Oversight and Reform issued subpoenas for the Department of Justice to provide materials related to the census question and to question both Commerce secretary Wilbur Ross and United States Attorney General William Barr, seeking action to judge if they are in contempt.
 The Trump administration on June 12, 2019, asserted executive privilege over portions of the requested documents.
 As a result, the House committee subsequently voted along party lines to hold both Ross and Barr in contempt that day.
 The full House voted to hold Ross and Barr in contempt on July 17, 2019, in a 230–198 vote along party lines.
-Despite this passage, the measure will likely not have any effect on Ross and Barr unless the Justice Department takes legal actions against Ross or Barr.